-One of the following per member per calendar year is considered medically necessary:
+One of the following options is considered medically necessary per covered person per calendar year:

 - 1. No more than 1 pair of custom-molded shoes (including inserts provided with such shoes) and 2 additional pairs of inserts; or - 2.
 No more than 1 pair of depth shoes and 3 pairs of inserts (not including the noncustomized removable inserts provided with such shoes).